 We are publishing a number of blog articles on the creation of this website, based on the production process detailed in British Standard BS8878 – if you are interested, sign up for our newsletter and we’ll make sure you get the full story as we tell it.

-This statement was last updated on 17th August 2018 and follows the advice on accessibility statements in British Standard BS 8878 (which is summarised in How to write an effective Accessibility Statement)
+This statement was last updated on 30th December 2018 and follows the advice on accessibility statements in British Standard BS 8878 (which is explained in How to write an effective Accessibility Statement)